TillMacher/apscale_gui/README.md

 <details><summary> Learn more </summary>

-The LULU filtering algorithm is used to reduce the number of erroneous OTUs in OTU/ESV tables to achieve more realistic biodiversity metrics.
+The LULU filtering algorithm is used to reduce the number of erroneous OTUs/ESVs to achieve more realistic biodiversity metrics.
 More details can be found in [Frøslev et al., 2017](https://www.nature.com/articles/s41467-017-01312-x).

 </details>